 Arunachal Pradesh, one of the most sparsely populated states of India, covers an area of 83743 sq.
 Km.
 This region acquired an independent political status on January 20, 1972, when it was declared as Union Territory under the name of Arunachal Pradesh.
-The state of Arunachal Pradesh Bill was passed by the Parliament in 1986 and with effect from February 20, 1987, Arunachal Pradesh became the 24th state of Indian Union.
+The state of Arunachal Pradesh Bill was passed by the Parliament in 1986 and with effect from February 20, 1987, Arunachal Pradesh became the 24th state of the Indian Union.

-Trees of great size, plentiful climbers, and abundance of cane and bamboo make Arunachal evergreen.
+Trees of great size, plentiful climbers, and an abundance of cane and bamboo make Arunachal evergreen.
 Tropical rainforests are to be found in the foothills and the hills in the east on the border with Burma.
-Northernmost border is covered with Alpine forests.
+The Northernmost border is covered with Alpine forests.

 The climate varies from hot and humid in the Shivalik range with heavy rainfall.
 It becomes progressively cold as one moves northwards to higher altitudes.